-- B. Please avoid "parking" in the visitors' lot when dropping off your child.
-Use the drop of lane whenever possible.
-For your child's safety, we are trying to eliminate students crossing the paths of moving cars.
-In saying that, we do understand that on cold mornings, many parents will park and wait for the bells before sending their kids out of their cars.
-In this situation, please have your kids exercise caution as they walk into school. - C. Please do not park in the Bus Lane at any time. - D. After dropping off / picking up your child, please yield to buses as they exit.
+- immediately.
+This will assist us in maintaining a consistent flow of traffic. - C. Please avoid "parking" in the visitors' lot when dropping off your child (use the drop off lane whenever possible for your child's safety, we are trying to eliminate students crossing the paths of moving cars.
+In saying that, we do understand that on cold mornings many parents park and wait for the bells before sending their kids out of their cars.
+In this situation, please have your kids exercise caution as they walk in to school and please ensure that your child crosses at the cross walk ONLY. - D. Please do not park in the Bus Lane at any time. - E. Please do not park in the staff parking when dropping off / picking up your child.
+You child would then need to cross the bus lane For your child's safety, we are trying to eliminate students crossing between buses, cars, and moving traffic. - F. Please do not use the side parking lot for student drop off / pick up.
+The side parking lot is restricted to staff parking only. - G. After dropping off / picking up your child, PLEASE YEILD TO THE BUSES as they exit.